 A gateway for recreation and environmental preservation, with contemporary sporting and recreational facilities for all, integrated cohesively with the Town Centre Core.
 It will retain its popular sporting uses and offer an enhanced public domain to enjoy the interface with South Creek.

 EDUCATION

 Precincts supporting the growth of St Marys by providing local school infrastructure.
-These precincts will be well-integrated with places to live, work, shop and catch public transport, and offer seamless walking and cycling links.
+These precincts will be well-integrated with places to live, work, shop and catch public transport, and offer seamless active transport through-site links.